-5.18 Community Consultation and Complaints Handling
+5.19 Community Consultation and Complaints Handling

 In accordance with condition B15(a) (vi) of SSD-15788005, community consultation and complaints handling is primarily the responsibility of the Client.
 Hansen Yuncken will provide assistance where possible to ensure that the client is complying with the requirements of the Community Communication Strategy developed for the Jindabyne Education Campus in accordance with condition B9 of SSD-15788005.
+Also refer to the Communications & Engagement Management Plan.

-5.18.1 Community Consultation
+5.19.1 Community Consultation

 Community consultation is primarily the responsibility of the client.
 Hansen Yuncken will ensure that the relevant strategies/outcomes are incorporated within the relevant management plans and construction process where possible.
-The client will use a number tools and techniques to keep stakeholders and the local community involved, including:
+The client will use a number tools and techniques to keep stakeholders and the local community involved.